Services > FireFirefighter Eligibility List

 The Wheeling Fire Department is independently evaluated on a regular basis by the Insurance Services Organization (ISO).
 The purpose of this evaluation is to determine the overall capabilities of the Fire Department and it's probable impact on fire insurance claims.
 A "Class 1" rating is the best and a "Class 9" rating is the worst.
 The Wheeling Fire Department is currently classified as a "Class 3" (Reclassified in 2009).
 As a result, residents and local businesses enjoy relatively low fire insurance rates.

 All emergency response personnel are certified by the Office of the State Fire Marshal, Division of Personnel Standards and Education, as "Basic Firefighter" or Advanced Firefighter".
 In addition, emergency response personnel complete advanced training to become certified "Hazardous Materials First Responders", "Airport Firefighters", and "Technical Rescue Awareness Technicians".
 Personnel further specialize in one (1) or more of the following areas: "Hazardous Materials Technician", "BioChem Hazard Technician", "Technical Rescue Specialist - Vertical Rescue, Confined Space Rescue, and/or Below Grade/Trench Rescue", "Underwater Rescue/Recovery Specialist", and/or "Fire/Arson Investigator".
 Command staff and company officers also receive advanced training as part of the State of Illinois Fire Officer certification program and/or National Fire Administration's National Fire Academy program.

 The Wheeling Fire Department is part of the St. Francis

-Patients are charged for transportation and disposable supplies utilized during their treatment in accordance with established Medicare/Medicaid rate structure.
+Patients are charged for transportation, mileage to the hospital, and disposable supplies utilized during their treatment in accordance with established Medicare/Medicaid rate structure.
 Billing is handled by a third party agency.
 Any and all payments received from private and governmental insurance are considered as "payment in full".